Table of Contents

 Another metric that you can calculate is the rate of return.
-This is also known as the return on investment, and it needs to be calculated for any investment, from stocks to bonds to real estate.
+This is also known as the return on investment or ROI, and it needs to be calculated for any investment, from stocks to bonds to real estate.
 Your rate of return is how your cash flow relates to the cost of your investment (also known as your “basis”) —expressed mathematically, this is cash flow divided by investment basis.

 To determine if you’re getting into a solid investment or not, it’s worth understanding some comparable figures in other common investments.
 The stock market historically has returns of 8-10 percent annually, while a high-interest savings account can be more like 2-5 percent.
 A certificate of deposit (CD) is usually somewhere in the middle at around 5 percent.
 If your rate of return is going to be something like 1 or 2 percent, you likely should look into finding another rental property to purchase or look into another investment opportunity that can offer more consistent bang for your buck.

 How Much Cash Flow is Good For a Rental Property?

 The truth is, how much cash flow is good for rental property investing depends entirely on the specifics of the property and the goals of the investor.